Time and Combat

 Once every character (player or non-player) has expended all of their actions, it is time to end the current turn.
 The Gamemaster will use this time to take stock of the action at hand, and determine if another turn of activity is necessary or if the action is done for the moment.
 He or she will also use this opportunity to introduce any events or changes in the situation as it currently exists.

 Various forms of hand to hand fighting, slugfest combat is resolved with one's Melee trait.
-In order to engage in melee, or hand to hand combat, two characters must be generally adjacent - in other words, very, very close.
+To engage in melee, or hand to hand combat, two characters must be generally adjacent - in other words, very, very close.
 Sometimes certain techniques will allow a character to engage non-adjacent characters in melee (the elongation power, ridiculously long melee weapons), but normally this isn't an issue.

-A black result indicates a miss, which means you did not connect with your punch, kick or whatever.
+A black result indicates a miss, which means you did not connect with your punch, kick, or whatever.
 A red roll means you hit, and can then determine how much damage you inflicted.
-A blue result is as per a red hit, adding the potential of a Pound - physically knocking the foe about.
+A blue result acts per a red hit, adding the potential of a Pound - physically knocking the foe about.
 A yellow roll also behaves per a red hit, with the added possibility of inflicting a Concuss result on one's foe.

 This assumes the target of such attacks is not attempting to avoid them.
 Melee combatants may attempt to either evade or weave against bashing attacks, which will either prevent them from connecting or apply negative Row Shifts to hit.
 Alternately, they may try to block the damage, taking the hit and using their Brawn against its incoming harm (on top of any other protection they may have access to).